rongtao7/AlignXplorePlus/README.md

 ### Main Results

-Main results across nine benchmarks.
+We present our main results across nine benchmarks.
 (P-Soups are split into three preference dimensions: expertise, informativeness, and style.)
 We compare models in three settings: direct sequence modeling, full-history preference inference, and streaming preference inference.
 All preference inference models (both full-history and streaming) use the Qwen3-8B-non-thinking as the downstream model.
 Within each setting, **Bold** and <u>Underline</u> mark the best and second-best results among models at the $\sim$ 8B scale. <span style="color:gray;">Gray</span> score highlights models that are outperformed by the best-performing $\sim$ 8B model in the same column, including direct sequence models and larger preference inference models that do not show a performance advantage.

 <table style="border-collapse:collapse; width:100%; text-align:center;">
   <thead>